daviswu/redesigned-google/README.md

 # redesigned-google
 Hi
 This is Davis from China.
-I start learning coding at 43 age.
-Hope I can insist on my dream.
+I am happy in GitHub.